dstreev/hdp-mac-utils/README.md

 # NOTE: This repo is branched by HDP distribution.
 The master branch represents (mostly) the latest version of HDP.

-# HDP 2.1.7.0
+# HDP 2.2.0.0 (in-progress)
-A collection of scripts with instructions for installing HDP 2.1.7.0 (from tarballs) on a Mac.
+A collection of scripts with instructions for installing HDP 2.2.0.0 (from tarballs) on a Mac.

+I'm currently in the process of validating the changes needed to get 2.2 working.
+Initially, you should be able to use the libraries install with this to interact with another 2.2 cluster, assuming you've install the target environment configuration files.

 ## License
 >   Licensed under the Apache License, Version 2.0 (the "License");